-In addition, the Andorran National Institute of Finance (INAF) - the regulatory and supervisory authority of the Andorran financial system - is competent to issue technical communications and recommendations in order to develop regulations and standards regarding activity related to OICs.
-Furthermore, its constitutive law grants the INAF the ability to set the applicable fall-back of international standards for interpretational and prudential supervision purposes.
-The most relevant technical communications regarding AIFs are the following:
+In addition, the Andorran Financial Authority (AFA) - the regulatory and supervisory authority of the Andorran financial system for banking and insurance sector, whose prior name was the Andorran National Finance Institute "Institut Nacional Andorrà de Finances" - is competent to issue technical communications and recommendations in order to develop regulations and standards regarding activity related to OICs.
+Furthermore, its constitutive law grants the AFA the ability to set the applicable fall-back of international standards for interpretational and prudential supervision purposes.
+The most relevant technical communications regarding AIFs and AIFs management companies are the following: